kelsieflynn/automythserver/README.md

 #The automythsvr-eit-stages are where the main coding is, that makes the automythsvr project work, a shell script installer program.
 #The live config also has a lot still in it related to setting up the ISO, but this is the portion I feel others might want to look at.
-#No, its not "real" solid coding  like C/C++, but It will be one day.
+#No, its not "real" solid coding I would prefer, like C/C++, but It will be one day.
 I have a lot to work out before that.
 #All my work before this was practice.
 This is my first serious shell script project, that I've shared.
 #I'm not a professionally trained computer science person, I'm a hobbyist, GED is my current highest education.
 #I taught myself and picked the rest up or I learn on the fly.